XWangLabTHU/cfDNApipe/README.md

 )
 ```

-&emsp;Second, take all the aligned bam as inputs.
+Second, take all the aligned bam as inputs.

 ``` Python
 # get all bam files